 The other debt to income ratio is the combined debt to income ratio and it is also known as the back end debt to income ratio.

-- On most conventional mortgage loan programs, the maximum back end debt to income ratio that is required is 45% DTI.
+- On conventional loan programs, the maximum back end debt to income ratio that is required is 50% DTI

-- For FHA mortgage loans, maximum back end debt to income ratio is capped at 56.9%.
+For FHA loans, the maximum back end debt to income ratio is capped at 56.9%.

 Income In Qualifying For Mortgage Loans Chicago